 There are many technical reasons for duplicate content, from session IDs and syndicated content to the utilization of printer-friendly pages and URL parameters.
 Yet they all boil down to one thing: duplicate URL structures that lead to the same content, which can kill search performance.
 Here’s how to fight back.

-While the ultimate best practice is site architecture that doesn’t create duplicate content, 301 redirects and rel= canonical are two best-practice solutions to reduce duplicate content and encourage search engines to crawl your site effectively.
+While the ultimate best practice is site architecture that doesn’t create duplicate content, 301 redirects and rel= canonical are two best-practice solutions to reduce duplicate content and encourage Google and other search engines to crawl your site effectively.

 What are 301 Redirects?

 301 redirects help search engines (and users) find content that has moved to a new URL.
 It’s like moving and giving the post office a change of address: it shows that the content of the page has permanently moved somewhere else.